• HOME

 Can you say anything about ‘No Time to Die’?

 I can only discuss what has already been spoken about and on the trailer.
-Obviously Matera was a big challange in terms of the whole terrain.
+Obviously Matera was a big challenge in terms of the whole terrain.
 We had to use Coca Cola for better grip.
-There was quite a few scenes when we had to clean off the black rubber from the street as the Coke allowed the tyres to stick to road more.
+There was quite a few scenes when we had to clean off the black rubber from the street as the Coke allowed the tires to stick to road more.
 The Coca Cola did a better job than I’ve ever imagined it would do.
-We had certain parts where it gave us too much grip and we had to reduce te Coke spraying.
+We had certain parts where it gave us too much grip and we had to reduce the Coke spraying.
 We had one guy going around every morning laying down the Coke.
 Matera was a great location, very challenging place to drive, very narrow with big curbs everywhere.
 Then we had a really good scene up in Scotland.
 We also did some work in Norway.
 That is probably as much as I can talk about that film for now.
 I’m very excited how it is going to turn out when it eventually comes to the screen.
 This movie should be great.
 I’ve heard some very good reports about it.

 January 15th 2021